 folder.

-The problems from Part I will all be completed in a single PDF file.
+The problems from this assignment will all be completed in a single PDF file.
 To create it, you should do the following:

 Access the template that we have created by clicking on this link and signing into your Google account as needed.